cameronkerrnz/sriracha/product-requirements.md

 - read email messages from an mbox file in a zip file (Google Takeout for Gmail)
 - populate a Whoosh index with a suitable email-related schema from each email message
-- determine if the index can be maintained entirely in memory
+- get the MBOX message for a result found in the search
 - no UI at this stage

 ### Milestone 2